“An uncluttered, contemporary retreat with jaw-dropping views on a remote and beautiful World Heritage-listed island, 2 hours' flight from Sydney”

 Children age 10 and over are welcome in all rooms except in the Lidgbird Pavilion, where only children aged 12 and over are welcome.

-The Catalina Suite is the best option as there are no stairs, and the living room has 2 daybeds which can be made up as extra beds.
+The Catalina Suite is the best option as it has 2 bedrooms.
 Lagoon Loft and Makambo Loft can sleep 2 adults and 2 children with the use of their daybeds.

 Capella Lodge is on Lord Howe Island, which is part of New South Wales, 700km northeast of mainland Australia.
 It's just under a 2-hour flight from Sydney or Brisbane.

 Lord Howe Island (5km).
 Domestic flights direct from Sydney daily in peak season and from Brisbane at weekends, but flights are not cheap.
 There are connecting services from all Australian capital cities.
 Click on the links below for a list of airlines.

 Capella Lodge offers free transport to and from the airport (a few minutes' drive away).

 There are very few cars on the island, and these are owned by the locals; visitors tend to walk or cycle around.

 Detailed directions will be sent when you book through i-escape.